Blocking ads removes funding from us!

 Standalone camera design

 In addition to the beautiful color, the new camera design immediately catches the eye.
-The manufacturer comes up with new designs year after year, which I think are beautifully implemented and stand out from the competition.
-With the new P50 Pro Huawei speaks of the so-called Dual matrix camera designwhich I have never seen in this way on any other smartphone:
+The manufacturer comes up with new designs year after year, which in my opinion are beautifully implemented and stand out from the competition.
+With the new P50 Pro, Huawei speaks of the so-called Dual matrix camera designwhich I have never seen in this way on any other smartphone:

-There is space for four sensors in the top left, which are housed in two huge, black circles, which I think looks really good and I'm glad that the manufacturer has dared to do something new here.
-As a result, the recognition value is extremely high and anyone who is familiar with smartphones will recognize that this is the Huawei P50 even from a distance Pro acts.
-The camera bump protrudes slightly from the case, which means that the smartphone wobbles slightly when it is used lying on the table.
+There is space for a total of four sensors in the top left, which are housed in two huge black circles, which I think looks really good and I'm glad that the manufacturer dared to try something new here.
+This makes the device extremely recognizable and anyone who knows a little about smartphones will be able to tell that this is the Huawei P50 Pro even from a distance.
+The camera bump protrudes a little from the casing, which causes the smartphone to wobble slightly when it is lying on the table.

 No more independent front, but ...

-Last year, Huawei led the way with the P40 Pro Series introduces the so-called "quad-edge design", in which the glass on the front is slightly rounded on all four sides.
-On the one hand, it looks extremely impressive, but on the other hand, it also feels extremely high quality and pleasant, especially when gesture control is activated and you close an app by swiping from the bottom edge of the screen.
-At the P50 Pro However, the manufacturer decided to go back to a normal edge design, which I think is a shame since the front doesn't really stand out from the competition anymore.
-Only on the left and right is the glass rounded towards the frame, but not nearly as strong as on the Mate 40 Pro, but a bit stronger than its predecessor, which in my opinion has both advantages and disadvantages.
+Last year, Huawei led the way with the P40 Pro Series, the so-called "quad edge design" is used, where the glass on the front is slightly rounded on all four sides.
+On the one hand, this looks extremely impressive, but on the other hand it also feels extremely high-quality and pleasant, especially when the gesture control is activated and you close an app by swiping from the bottom edge of the screen.
+With the P50 Pro, however, the manufacturer decided to go back to a normal edge design, which I think is a shame, as the front no longer really stands out from the competition.
+Only on the left and right is the glass rounded towards the frame, but not nearly as much as with the Mate 40 Pro, but a bit stronger than its predecessor, which in my opinion has both advantages and disadvantages.
 On the one hand, it feels a little smoother when swiping from the left or right edge, but on the other hand, reflections are more visible than on the predecessor.
 Since the upper and lower glass are no longer rounded, it looks as if the display edges have become a bit thicker than on the predecessor, but that's actually not true.
 If you compare the two smartphones with each other, you can hardly see a difference on closer inspection.
 The bezels are still extremely thin, but the differences to the competition are no longer as obvious as they were last year.

 Another innovation concerns the recess for the front camera.
 The predecessor had a very large recess with several sensors in the left corner and the predecessor had this recess in the form of a small hole for the front camera, which looks much more modern and is less annoying.

 Overall, the front leaves me with mixed feelings.
-Since Huawei does without a quad-edge design, which was an absolute unique selling point last year, this is now possible with the P50 Pro a little lost but nonetheless the front still looks modern and beautiful.
+Since Huawei has decided not to use a quad-edge design, which was an absolute unique selling point last year, this is now somewhat lost on the P50 Pro, but nonetheless the front still looks modern and beautiful.

 Outstanding workmanship